pratik-garg/Namaste-React-one-/01_inception/theory.md

 A website can only talk to the same origin it came from.

-🧩 CORS = Cross-Origin Resource Sharing
+Q: CORS = Cross-Origin Resource Sharing
 It’s like asking for permission from another website before taking its data.
 Analogy:
 Imagine you’re a student from School A.